TheWoodenMan/100-days-of-code/log.md

  2. I already did quite a bit of basic javascript on freecodecamp, jonas.io and codewars.
  3. I'm going to do the last layout in flexbox just to get the practice.
 I actually feel more comfortable with floats than I do with flexbox!
  4. Caught up with anki a bit, there were some JS cards as well as HTML
+ 5.  media queries and photos are quite a bit more difficult to handle together, need to explore this more to find better solutions.

 **Link(s) to work**